iolivia/rust-sokoban/books/en_US/src/c02-04-modules.md

 {{#include ../../../code/rust-sokoban-c02-04/src/map.rs}}
 ```

-Finally, we'll move the systems code into their own files (RenderingSystem to rendering_system.rs and InputSystem to input_system.rs).
+Finally, we'll move the systems code into their own files (RenderingSystem to `rendering.rs` and InputSystem to `input.rs`).
 It should just be a copy paste from main with some import removals, so go ahead and do that.

-Now the interesting thing about systems is that it's a folder with multiple files inside.
-If we do nothing else and try to use `RenderingSystem` or `InputSystem` in main we will get some compilation failures.
-We will have to add a `mod.rs` file in the `systems` folder and tell Rust what we want to export out of this folder.
-All this bit is doing is it's telling Rust we want the outside world (the world out of this folder) to be able to access RenderingSystem and InputSystem types.
+We have to update the `mod.rs` to tell Rust we want to export all the systems to the outside world (in this case the main module).

 ```rust
 // systems/mod.rs